roelbertens/scrape_save_search/README.md

     - no need to use CMD in that case > set it to `CMD["--help"]`
     - Note!!: initially I build entrypoint.sh in Windows, but it has a different line seperator causing Linux to crash.
 Set line seperator to LF!
     - Make sure to set the permissions of `entrypoint.sh` to executable with `chmod`
-* create container and bash into it to check if it was set up correctly: `docker run -it --rm --name iens_container iens_scraper bash`
+* create container and bash into it to check if it was set up correctly: `docker run -it --name iens_container iens_scraper bash`
     - check if folders are what you expect
     - check if scraper works with: `scrapy crawl iens -a placename=amsterdam -o output/iens.jsonlines`
     - Be sure to uncomment `ENTRYPOINT ["./entrypoint.sh"]` in the Dockerfile as otherwise this will run before you can bash into the container
+    - add option `-rm` if you want to delete the container directly after running.

 To spin up a container named `iens_container` after you have created the image `iens_scraper` do:
 ```
-docker run --rm --name iens_container -v /tmp:/app/dockeroutput iens_scraper
+docker run --name iens_container -v /tmp:/app/dockeroutput iens_scraper
 ```
 Within this command `-v` does a volume mount to the local `/tmp` folder to store the data.
 Note that we don't call the volume mount within the script as the path is system-dependent and thus isn't known in advance.